-An edge change for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.
+A rising edge for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.

 The brake chopper is switched off.

 Material damage due to repeated activation and deactivation or new enable signal!